Currently Browsing:Infectious Diseases

 What is typhoid fever?

-Typhoid fever is a life-threatening infection caused by bacteria.
-It is common in the rest of the world, but not in the U.S. Most cases in this country are in people who got the disease while traveling elsewhere.
+Typhoid fever is a serious infection caused by bacteria.
+It is common in the rest of the world, but less so in the U.S. Most cases in this country are in people who got the disease while traveling elsewhere.

 You can get the disease by eating food or drinking water that is contaminated with the bacteria.